kavia-common/tic-tac-toe-game-with-history-210208-210227/tic_tac_toe_backend/README.md

     - `sqlite:///./tictactoe.db` (file in project folder)
     - `sqlite:///:memory:` (ephemeral in-memory database)
 - `CORS_ORIGINS`: Comma-separated list of allowed origins for the frontend.
+- `FRONTEND_URL`: Single frontend origin to automatically include in allowed CORS origins (e.g., a preview deployment URL).
+If set, it is merged with `CORS_ORIGINS`.
 - `PORT`: Port to run the local dev server (used only by the launch command above).

 ## Persistence